bartvanhalder/owlin-apidocs/README.md

 ``https://newsroom.owlin.com/api/v1/generate_secret?email=email@example.com&password=password``

 **Minimize the number of sessions!
 Generate the secret key only when necessary and store it in your database.**
 This is because every time you generate a secret key, a new session is started and your password is sent over the internet.
-This is less secure, even though https encryption used.
+This is less secure, even though https encryption is used.

 ##### 2. Hash the secret key to generate an access key
 Authenticating all api requests in a session requires the following parameters: